 Udon noodles are delicious and suited to eating all year round with them served hot in cooler weather and cold in the summertime.
-The Omen restaurants in Kyoto are a noodle restaurant we been back to a few times, the quality is good, prices reasonable and their seasonal menu means you get to try a variety of dishes so there is always something new.
+The Omen restaurants in Kyoto are noodle restaurants we have been back to a few times, the quality is good, prices reasonable and their seasonal menu means you get to try a variety of dishes so there is always something new.

 15. Shu cream

-Shu cream are cream puffs (choux pastry) filled with a custard or pastry cream.
-The cream filling is smooth and silky and often flavored.
-Matcha ispopular but my seasonal favourite is sakura.
-While ‘cherry blossom’ is often more like strawberry or cherry it’s not too sweet and tends to avoid that artificial taste that can often be present in colored and flavored sweets.
+Shu cream is a cream puff (choux pastry) filled with custard or pastry cream.
+The cream filling is smooth and silky and often flavoured.
+Matcha is popular but my seasonal favourite is Sakura.
+While ‘cherry blossom’ is often more like strawberry or cherry it’s not too sweet and tends to avoid that artificial taste that can often be present in coloured and flavoured sweets.
 My top suggestion to try these if you are around in March or April is at Kyōami on the walk up to Kiyomizudera temple where you can smell them baking and see them coming out on enormous trays fresh from the oven.

-The ones in the photo are flavored slightly with cinnamon I believe which accounts for the darker color, they are particularly good with a super smooth and creamy custard inside.
+The ones in the photo are flavoured slightly with cinnamon I believe which accounts for the darker colour, they are particularly good with a super smooth and creamy custard inside.
 I’m happy to walk a good distance to detour past here for a morning treat.

-This a more modern Japanese sweet snack, it translates as grilled snapper but it is like a pancake cooked in a special tool on the grill that’s shaped like a snapper fish and allows the batter to cook with a filling added.
-Sweet red been paste is the most popular filling and often they will have custard as an option too.
-You’ll usually find these at festivals and other events that have street food or the ‘shopping streets’ that lead up to major attractions like Sensoji temple in Tokyo, you’ll find all sorts of filling options available at that one.
+This is a more modern Japanese sweet snack, it translates as grilled snapper but it is like a pancake cooked in a special tool on the grill that’s shaped like a snapper fish and allows the batter to cook with a filling added.
+The sweet red bean paste is the most popular filling and often they will have custard as an option too.
+You’ll usually find these at festivals and other events that have street food or the shopping streets that lead up to major attractions like Sensoji temple in Tokyo, you’ll find all sorts of filling options available at that one.

-I’ve also tried a couple of special spring versions, a traditional one flavoured with mugwort called kusa mochi from Nishiki market in Kyoto, toasted fresh over a coal grill it’s slightly crisped on the outside and goey in the centre.
-A soft lighter version was pink and sakura flavored, it was also purchased in Kyoto on the walk up to Kiyomizudera temple.
+I’ve also tried a couple of special spring versions, a traditional one flavoured with mugwort called Kusa mochi from Nishiki market in Kyoto, toasted fresh over a coal grill it’s slightly crisped on the outside and gooey in the centre.
+A soft lighter version was pink and sakura flavoured, it was also purchased in Kyoto on the walk up to Kiyomizudera temple.

-Dango are sweet dumplings made from mochiko, a slightly heavier version of mochi.
+Dango is a sweet dumpling made from mochiko, a slightly heavier version of mochi.
 They are usually served on a skewer and grilled but come in many different forms, often associated with different seasons.
-Two common forms you will see are a three colour version with a pink, white and green dumpling and this version topped with a sticky sweet soy based sauce which is my personal fave.
+Two common forms you will see are a three-colour version with a pink, white and green dumpling and this version topped with a sticky sweet soy-based sauce which is my personal fave.

 19. Roasted chestnuts

 Roasted chestnuts are a seasonal snack and are especially good when you spot someone with a pressure cooker like this for preparing them, they really are at their best freshly cooked.
-The texture and flavour makes them a filling and delicious treat, to me it’s somewhat similar to oca, the New Zealand yam.
+The texture and flavour make them a filling and delicious treat, to me, it’s somewhat similar to oca, the New Zealand Yam.

 We love these for a hiking snack and you can often find roasters near popular walking tails such as Mt Misen on Miyajima Island and Minoo Park and falls in Osaka.